ashlaw05/ashlaw05/README.md

 Hello, World! 👋

-My name is Ashley Lawless and I am a first year at SAIT.
+My name is **Ashley Lawless** and I am a first year at [SAIT] (https://sait.ca).
 I am currently taking Interactive Design with a main focus in Web Design.
 I might end up changing my mind about my focus but regardless im still interested in learning as much as I can!

 - 🔭 I’m currently working on getting comfortable with my classes.
 Most of the classes I am taking are completely new to me.
 I am discoering where I am comfortable and where I can thrive.
 - 🌱 I’m currently learning about code as well as different forms of media.
 Code is something new to me so learning about front and back end code is really interesting.
 I am also testing out illustrator and forms of lighting and camera angles in my digital media class.
 All of which is completely new to me and very interesting to learn!